motherinc/catalogue/README.md

 Catalogue by Mother
 =========

-A Proper Mongoose Based Data Viewer
+A Mongoose Based Data Viewer

 ## Why?